 Weight

 Weight is the magnitude of the gravitational force pulling a body down.
-Mass is in other words constant, whereas weight changes depending on location.
+Mass is constant, but weight changes depending on location.
 This means that your weight changes if you’re on the moon or in water.

 The swimmer’s weight in water is affected by his or her body composition.
-A young adult man basically consists of 18 percent protein, 7 percent minerals, 15 percent fat and 60 percent water.
+An average young adult man consists of 7 percent minerals, 15 percent fat, 18 percent protein, and 60 percent water.
 Bones, muscles and blood are heavier than water.
 Fat not only protects against the cold, but it’s also the lightest component of our bodies.

-Virtually all elite swimmers weigh somewhere between three and twelve pounds in the water.
-Female swimmers are lighter than men, as their bodies contain more fat.
-When the National Collegiate Athletic Association (NCAA) measured the body composition of active athletes in seventeen sports in 2015, they found that the fat ratio was 9–12 percent for men and 14–24 percent for women.
-Male swimmers were located at the middle of the scale in comparison to the other sports, whereas female swimmers belonged to the group with a higher proportion of body fat.
+Virtually all elite swimmers weigh somewhere between three and 12 pounds in the water.
+Female swimmers are lighter than men in water as their bodies contain more fat.
+When the National Collegiate Athletic Association (NCAA) measured the body composition of active athletes in 17 sports in 2015, they found that the fat ratio was 9–12 percent for men and 14–24 percent for women.
+Male swimmers were located at the middle of the scale in comparison to the other sports whereas female swimmers belonged to the group with a higher proportion of body fat.

 In the 1990s, researchers at the University of Miami tested whether extra fat could make swimmers faster.
-Ten young men and ten young women swam 2 x 50 meters wearing a triathlon suit.
-During one of the 50 meter runs, they were given three pound inserts similar to body fat to place on their stomach, thighs, chest, back and behind.
-Wearing this padding, the swimmers were able to float better, while also becoming slower, as their average time for the 50 meters of freestyle swimming was 27.4 seconds compared to 26.8.
-The reason was the increased frontal resistance of the body, in combination with the swimmers not being accustomed to swimming with their “new body.”
+Ten young men and 10 young women swam 2 x 50 meters wearing a triathlon suit.
+During one of the 50 meter runs, they were given three-pound inserts similar to body fat to place on their stomach, thighs, chest, back and behind.
+Wearing this padding, the swimmers were able to float better, but also became slower; their average time for the 50 meters of freestyle swimming was 27.4 seconds compared to 26.8.
+The reason was the increased frontal resistance of the body, in combination with the swimmers not being accustomed to swimming with their new “body.”

-The weight of the building blocks of the body in relation to water
+The Weight of the Building Blocks of the Body in Relation to Water